After 6 Royal Caribbean cruises this year, my wife and I tried Carnival for the first time and here’s what we liked and didn’t like.

 These talented musicians were amazing to listen to, and we hadn’t seen a performance of that caliber on a Royal Caribbean ship that wasn’t an actual theatre/production show.
 Hats off to those three folks for keeping everyone entertained for a few hours each night.

-Things Carnival for wrong
+Things Carnival got wrong

 Carnival Liberty in Nassau

-Suffice to say, there were plenty of nice features and options available on the Carnival Liberty that might be difference makers for those looking for something different.
+Suffice to say, there were plenty of nice features and options available on the Carnival Liberty that might be difference-makers for those looking for something different.

 That said, we found the shortcomings problematic enough that we missed the Independence of the Seas before even sailing away from Port Canaveral and watching it pass us in the open Atlantic a few hours later.
 Here are some of the reasons.